Darby187/tom-tracking-criminality/README.md

 # Criminal Counter

 > Tracking how many days your friend hasn't hit Criminal rank.
+Tom, we love you buddy.

 ## Deploy to Vercel (2 minutes)